yashagarwal0307/Assignment-Automatic-speech-recognition-and-NER-classification-/README.md

 # Tasks-
-1) convert audio to speech.
+1) Convert audio to speech.
 2) Do Named Entity Recognition on the converted speech.